spellerberg/quire-sanjose/content/chapter13.md

 In the text, the number in parenthesis refers to a source in this list.
 For example (1) at the end of a sentence means that the information came from the “First Annual Report for 1940, San Jose, Austin, Texas” which is #1 in this list.
 That document can be found in the Catholic Archives of Texas in Austin.

 Source #223 is the San Jose Sunday Bulletin.
-The notation for references the date the bulletin was published.
+The notation references the date the bulletin was published.
 For example 223:16/09/2018 is the September 16, 2018 edition of the Sunday Bulletin.
 Prior to August 1971, the notation is 223:month/day/year.
 After August 1971, the notation is 223:day/month/year.

 1, Méndez, Alfredo C.S.C., “First Annual Report for 1940, San Jose, Austin, Texas”, Archdiocese of San Antonio, Parish Collections, San Jose File, Catholic Archives of Texas, Austin, Texas